 How long is the ceremony?

 The ceremony is less than 15 minutes.
 It typically starts with the Hawaiian Wedding Song.
 For your vows you are welcome to use your own if you like.
 The vows we use would are traditional in style.
 Soon after your ceremony, we’ll sign your marriage license.
 From then if there is a professional photographer, they will take over for the remainder of the time.
 They typically start with a group photo of everyone, followed by lots of photos of just the two of you if you.
 Share with them any ideas you may have.
 Keep in mind there is a limit of 30 guests for weddings at public beaches and parks in Hawaii.
 For more than 30 guests, please inquire with us.

 How should I dress and prepare for my wedding in Hawaii?

 All you really need to bring is your marriage license paper.
 Oh, and don’t forget your rings!
 Dress comfortably.
 Men will be fine with either khaki pants or shorts and a white shirt or aloha shirt.
 There’s no need for dress shoes.
 Brides should consider wearing a simple dress that is easy to walk in.
-In some locations you’ll be walking over sand, so comfortable footwear like sandals work just fine.
+In most locations you’ll be walking over sand, so comfortable footwear like sandals work just fine.
 We can also forward a list of hair and make up artists if you wish.
 Bring cold drinks if you like.
-Sunblock or sunscreen, sunglasses, and straw hats should be considered.
-Early morning or late afternoon is the best time of day.
-It’s not as hot and colors are better for those magical photos.
+Also, sunscreen, sunglasses, and straw hats should be considered.
+Early morning or late afternoons are the best time of day.
+It’s not as hot as midday and colors are better for those magical photos.